9 Best Cavalletti Exercises

 By Jec Aristotle Ballou

 Each of the horse’s gaits offers a unique tool when conditioning for performance and, used correctly, can accomplish results that might otherwise be missed.
-Optimally, horses should spent equal time in all three gaits during training sessions in order to achieve both looseness and strength.
+Optimally, horses should spend equal time in all three gaits during training sessions in order to achieve both looseness and strength.
 Certain conditioning phases, though, sometimes necessitate prioritizing one gait over another.
 This article will clarify how and when individual gaits can serve the equine athlete, especially the way he uses his back, and how cavalletti routines can help.

 A majority of riders spend too much time schooling at the same gait and tempo, mainly the trot.
 While this can indeed lead to improvements in strength, it usually does not foster flexibility nor efficiently change postural habits.
 In general, walk and canter work are best to create looseness and increase flexibility in the hind joints as well as stimulate postural muscles.